 Educational and/or Professional Qualifications

 (E=Essential, i.e. a candidate must meet all essential criteria to be considered for selection, D=Desirable)

-El Good honours degree and PhD (or, exceptionally, equivalent professional experience) in appropriate discipline.
+E1 Good honours degree and PhD (or, exceptionally, equivalent professional experience) in quantum computing, atomic physics or a closely related subject.